VeniMitev/VeniMitev.github.io/README.md

 ## Description of Project

 My web dev portfolio project.
-It will always be a work in progress.
-Currently it has an "About Me" section on the home page, and a "Coding Projects" page.
+Newest version built with NextJS 13 using the app router, Tailwind for styling, and Sanity.io for CMS.
+Deployed on Vercel.

+Repo includes folder with older exercises for MIT Professional Certificate in Coding, and a folder containing the current source code for my portfolio website.
 ### Deployment:
 **[www.venimitev.dev](https://www.venimitev.dev/)**

-## Roadmap of future improvements:

-- Upgrade the entire website to be built on React, Express, MongoDB, and other new technologies.
-- Design changes.
-- Constantly adding new projects.

 ## License: MIT
 Copyright (c) 2022 Venelin Mitev